Eingin/robot-control-system/README.md

 ## Project Structure

-The project is structured as follows:
+The project is structured in a clean architecture way and is broken down as follows:

 - `robot/`: This directory contains all of the the Robot's implementation.
   - `index.ts`: This is the main file for the Robot class.